Extension of a Diophantine triple with the property $D(4)$

 \section{Proof of Theorem \ref{teorem_prebrojavanje}}

-In this section we aim to split our problem in several parts.
-We will consider separately the case when a triple $\{a,b,c\}$ is regular, i.e.\@ $c=a+b+2r$, and when it is not regular and then $c>ab+a+b$.
+In this section, we aim to split our problem into several parts.
+We will consider separately the case when a triple $\{a,b,c\}$ is regular ($c=a+b+2r$), and when it is not regular ($c>ab+a+b$).
 In the latter case, we will consider solutions of the equation $z=v_m=w_n$ without assuming that the inequalities from Lemma \ref{granice_fundamentalnih} hold when $|z_0|\neq2$.
-So Lemmas from this section will usually also address separately the case when $c>ab+a+b$, more specifically, only this case when $(|z_0|,|z_1|)=(t,s)$ and $z_0z_1>0$, which can then be used to prove the results to all the other cases, except the case $|z_0|=2$, by using Lemma \ref{lema_nizovi}.
+Lemmas from this section will usually also address separately the case when $c>ab+a+b$.
+More specifically, only this case when $(|z_0|,|z_1|)=(t,s)$ and $z_0z_1>0$, which can then be used to prove the results to all the other cases (except the case $|z_0|=2$) by using Lemma \ref{lema_nizovi}.

-In the following pages, we will first introduce results concerning linear forms in three logarithms which will give us that there are at most $3$ possible extensions of a triple to a quadruple for a fixed fundamental solution.
-Then we will use Laurent theorems to give further technical tools and finally prove Theorem \ref{teorem_prebrojavanje}.
+In what follows, we will introduce results concerning linear forms in three logarithms.
+These results will establish that there are at most $3$ possible extensions of a triple to a quadruple for a fixed fundamental solution.
+Then, we will use a result of Laurent from \cite{laurent} in order to establish our final technical tools and finish the proof of Theorem \ref{teorem_prebrojavanje}.